[Can’t decide what docking hardware to buy? Click for a comparison of many popular docking options]

 Skip down to the bottom for a regkey workaround and a tutorial on how to setup your Surface Pro 3 for a seamless multi-mon experience.

-Update: Check out our demo video of this hack in action with the new 3-in-1 Dock:
+Update: Check out our demo video of this hack in action with the Vertical Surface dock:

 Windows multi-monitor support has improved quite a bit over the years and provides a great productivity experience that is, frankly, superior to other operating systems on the market.
 The experience is excellent when using multiple monitors of the same type and pixel density (dpi).
 But what if you have an old low-dpi monitor and a new hi-dpi monitor and want to pair them together?
 Or what if you buy a new laptop or tablet like the Surface Pro 3 with a beautiful hi-dpi screen but want to use it with your old monitors?
 Sometimes it just doesn’t look right: